christianclover/rfcs/text/0000-named-blocks.md

   (and other similar patterns) require having access to the opaque block so that it can be stashed on a service and rendered elsewhere
-- wrapper components that forward args/properties/blocks to another intenal component; blocks need to be accessible as properties in order to pass them into another component (otherwise you'd have to use a combinatoric mess of block syntax + `if hasBlock` checks to forward blocks through to the inner component)
+- wrapper components that forward args/properties/blocks to another internal component; blocks need to be accessible as properties in order to pass them into another component (otherwise you'd have to use a combinatoric mess of block syntax + `if hasBlock` checks to forward blocks through to the inner component)